Coroner service privacy notice

 HM Coroner collects information solely for the investigation of deaths referred.

-Data of the deceased, is held comprising comprehensive information, including the circumstances of the death, the cause of the death and medical history together with identification evidence from third parties (visual/DNA/fingerprinting/odontology etc).
+Data of the deceased is held, comprising comprehensive information, including the circumstances of the death, the cause of death, and medical history, together with identification evidence from third parties (visual/DNA/fingerprinting/odontology, etc.).

-We hold personal data on two different categories of identifiable natural person:
+We hold personal data on two different categories of identifiable natural persons:

 • in relation to a deceased person.
-Living people can often be identified from the data which is held on a deceased person, for example the deceased’s Next of Kin, or their doctor or solicitor.
+Living people can often be identified from the data which is held on a deceased person, for example, the deceased’s Next of Kin, their doctor, or solicitor.
 It can also be possible to piece together information about living persons from data we hold on a deceased person

-• we also hold information on many other people that we are in contact with in the course of the Coroner's work and investigations.
-Including staff, police officers, NHS staff, solicitors, ambulance staff, pathologists, witnesses and expert witnesses, specialists, jurors, other local authority officers, members of the public and Interested persons, etc
+• we also hold information on many other people we are in contact with in the course of the Coroner's work and investigations.
+This includes staff, police officers, NHS staff, solicitors, ambulance staff, pathologists, witnesses and expert witnesses, specialists, jurors, other local authority officers, members of the public, and Interested persons

-In both categories personal information including contact details required for investigations are held and S47 Coroners & Justice Act defines ‘Interested Persons’.
+In both categories, personal information, including contact details required for investigations, is held.
+Section 47 of the Coroners & Justice Act defines ‘Interested Persons’.
 Some of this information may include special category personal data.
 All of this information is held securely.

 GDPR and personal data rights

-There is an absolute exemption from the various data subject rights where personal data is processed by a coroner acting in a judicial capacity, however you may make a request to HM Coroner regarding any data held.
+There is an absolute exemption from various data subject rights where personal data is processed by a coroner acting in a judicial capacity.
+However, you may make a request to HM Coroner regarding any data held.
 Any such request can be submitted to accesstoinfo@centralbedfordshire.gov.uk.
-Whether HM Coroner will agree to your request will depend on the specific circumstances and we will communicate the outcome to you.
+Whether HM Coroner will agree to your request will depend on the specific circumstances, and we will communicate the outcome to you.

 The Information Commissioner (ICO) does not have competence over the processing of personal data when it is carried out by HM Coroner acting in their judicial capacity.
 Supervision of judicial processing, including that carried out by HM Coroner, is by the Judicial Data Protection Panel.